pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       If the NAME argument is omitted, the current connection is used.

-      If the NAME argument is '?', a list of all connection definitions from the connections file is displayed and the user is prompted for selecting one of them.
+      If the NAME argument is '?', a list of all connection definitions from the connections file is displayed and the user is prompted to select one of them.

     Command Options:
       --clear       Clear default connection name.